woodrush/lambdalisp/README.md

 ### Lambda-Calculus-Based Programming Languages
-Binary Lambda Calculus (BLC) and Universal Lambda (UL) are programming languages with the exact same I/O strategy described above - a program is expressed as one pure lambda term that takes a Mogensen-Scott-encoded string and returns a Mogensen-Scott-encoded string.
+Binary Lambda Calculus (BLC) and Universal Lambda (UL) are programming languages with the exact same I/O strategy described above - a program is expressed as a pure lambda term that takes a Mogensen-Scott-encoded string and returns a Mogensen-Scott-encoded string.
 When the interpreters for these languages `Blc` and `clamb` are run on the terminal, the interpreter automatically encodes the input bytestream to lambda terms, performs beta-reduction, parses the output lambda term as a list of bits, and prints the output as a string in the terminal.